LeoVarnet/psychoac-manuel-fr/_sources/systeme_auditif/Oreille_interne.md

 > The assumption of a ‘passive' cochlea, where elements are brought into mechanical oscillation solely by means of the incident sound, is not tenable.
 The degree of resonance of the elements of the cochlea can be measured, and the results are not compatible with the very heavy damping which must arise from the viscosity of the liquid.
 For this reason the 'regeneration hypothesis' is put forward, and it is suggested that an electromechanical action takes place whereby a supply of electrical energy is employed to counteract the damping. (*The physical basis of the action of the cochlea, Thomas Gold, 1948*)

+> Efferent system Brownell, Bader, Bertrand, and Ribaupierre (1985) showed that electrical stimulation of the outer hair cells could lead to their contraction, and Ashmore (1987) reported that this outer contraction occurred with an extremely short latency (120 ls).
+Therefore, it seems possible that the response of the inner hair cell receptors can be modulated by efferent stimulation of the outer hair cells for frequencies up to the kilohertz range.
+While it is of interest to study directly the effects produced by efferent stimulation of the outer hair cells, there are experimental difficulties, including the sensitivity of the efferent system to anesthesia.
+Despite these problems, Winslow and Sachs (1988) have provided neurophysiological evidence that the efferent olivocochlear bundle can improve the sensitivity of afferent auditory nerve fibers to tonal signals in the presence of interfering noise.
+This is consistent with the earlier behavioral report by Dewson (1968) that discrimination between two vowels in the presence of noise by monkeys was impaired by sectioning of the efferent olivo-cochlear bundle.
+(Warren)

 ```{figure} Postmortem.jpeg